-This management plan has been developed in consultation with the apiary industry.
-It covers a five-year period and must be revised annually, but may be updated at any time.
+In accordance with section 9 of the Act, this management plan has been developed in consultation with the South Australian apiary industry.
+It covers a five-year period and must be updated annually but may be updated at any time.